pablobernabeu/Data-is-present/examples-documents-dashboards/README.md

-# Examples of reproducible documents and data dashboards (under construction)
+# Examples of reproducible documents and data dashboards

 Some examples of what can be created after the [workshops](https://github.com/pablobernabeu/Data-is-present/blob/master/README.md#r-workshops), or at the [datathons](https://github.com/pablobernabeu/Data-is-present/blob/master/README.md#datathons-creating-reproducible-documents-and-dashboards), are available as attachments and in the links below.
 If you would like to submit your own, please [post an issue](https://github.com/pablobernabeu/Data-is-present/issues) or email p.bernabeu@lancaster.ac.uk.